 Admission to the nursing program is very competitive.
-Selection is determined by a cumulative point system that is based on applicable college courses and grades, the ATI TEAS scores and references.
-Special consideration points are given to applicants who have completed Human Anatomy and Physiology I and II prior to the February 1st deadline with a grade of "C" or better within the past eight years from the time of acceptance.
+Selection is determined by a cumulative point system that is based on applicable college courses and grades, and the ATI TEAS scores.
+Special consideration points are given to applicants who have completed Human Anatomy and Physiology I and II prior to the February 1st deadline with a grade of "C" or better within the past eight years from the time of acceptance, and for those applicants who have taken their co-requisite and pre-requisite courses at Manchester Community College.